 Registration: Email email@example.com to register for Facility Orientation and Basic Training.

 In advance of participating in the facility orientation and undertaking hands-on training, all animal users are required to:

 - Complete the required online training modules

 - Read the protocol on which they will be working (Principal Investigators will have written the protocol)

 Specialized skills are taught by principal investigators or senior laboratory members.
 Veterinary professionals are available to instruct various surgical methods and to assist in developing skills in tissue handling and surgical techniques.

 Further information: Contact firstname.lastname@example.org.

-From time to time, Animal Care Services will coordinate webinar presentations delivered by academic or industry partners.
-Notification will be distributed to Principal Investigators and posted in the facilities.
+On occasion, Animal Care Services will coordinate webinar presentations delivered by academic or industry partners.
+Notification will be distributed to Principal Investigators, and posted in the facilities.